 Laparoscopy:

-• carried out in a hospital with the use of anesthesia;
+• performed in a hospital using anesthesia;

-• during the operation, 2 small incisions are made on the abdominal wall, through which surgical instruments are inserted;
+• During the operation, 2 small incisions are made on the abdominal wall through which surgical instruments are inserted;

 • to assess the patency of the fallopian tubes, chromotubation is performed - the introduction of a sterile solution into the uterine cavity;